TPS200 Fluid Mechanics 1: Introduction

 By appointment, students will be able to meet with the teacher outside of teaching hours.

 Elger et al. (2016): Engineering Fluid Mechanics - International Student Version.
 11th Edition.
 Wiley.
 Chapters 1 - 11, 15 - 16.

 FYS101, MATH111, MATH112 and MATH113

 (1) Attend 12 laboratory exercises during 8 weeks and submit a simple report from each exercise.
 The lab work and writing of reports is done in groups.
-(2) One compulsory assignment.
+(2) One or two compulsory assignments.

 One written exam (3,5 hours).

 For a 10 credits course, about 250 hours of work in total is normally to be expected.

 Special requirements in Science

 Lectures: 2x2 hours a week for 13 weeks = 52 hours.
 Exercise sessions: 1x2 hours a week for 13 weeks = 26 hours.
 Laboratory exercises: 1x2 hours a week for 8 weeks = 16 hours.